The key to outrageously crunchy karaage is frying the chicken twice – totally worth the effort!

 EQUIPMENT: Line an oven tray with baking paper and a cooling rack with scrunched-up kitchen towels.

-Marinade: Put the soy sauce, sake, sesame oil, ginger, garlic and sugar in a bowl and whisk to combine.
+MARINADE: Put everything except the chicken in a bowl and whisk to combine.

-Remove the skin from the chicken or leave it on – traditionally it is left on, but I prefer it removed.
-Cut the thighs into 2-3 pieces.
+Remove the skin from the chicken or leave it on.
+Traditionally it is left on, but I prefer it removed.
+Cut each thigh into 2-3 pieces.
 Add the chicken to the marinade and mix well to ensure each piece is well coated.
 Cover and refrigerate for up to 4 hours.

-Fry the coated chicken in batches for 2-3 minutes until cooked through.
-Drain on the prepared kitchen towels, then use a sieve or slotted spoon to scoop out any batter that has dropped off into the oil.
-Fry the chicken a second time (just for a minute) until it is golden and super-crunchy.
+Fry the chicken in batches for 2-3 minutes, until cooked through.
+Drain on the kitchen towels, then use a slotted spoon to scoop out any batter that has dropped off into the oil.
+Fry the chicken a second time, just for a minute, until golden and super-crunchy.

-Serve immediately with Japanese mayo and a sprinkling of sea salt and/or togarashi seasoning.
+Serve immediately with Japanese mayonnaise and a sprinkling of togarashi seasoning and/or sea salt.